stoogoff/website/content/blog/articles/defenders-of-a-small-world.md

   - ludum dare
   - ld38
 publish_date: 2017-04-22 08:30
----
+content: |
   My idea for this year is to have a giant planet-eating monster floating around the solar system.
 The player will either be a small spaceship trying to defend the solar system by killing the monster or the monster fending off tiny spaceships so it can have some planet-sized snacks.

   I want to have a somewhat realistic planetary model with semi-authentic gravity which gets messed up by the monster and the disappearing planets.
 That might be a bit complicated so I'll see what that involves first.